tykiww/COVID-19_Data/README.md

 Infection cases are cumulative by province/State.

-Data may either be retrieved by cloning or through and html call.
+Data may either be retrieved by cloning or through an html call.

 ```{python}
 url = "https://raw.githubusercontent.com/tykiww/COVID-19_Data/master/manual.R"